dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

     - application
 ```

-With this file we copy sources to right location, install dependencies, compile the code and save generated artifact.
+The file above copies sources to the right location, installs dependencies, compiles the code and saves the generated artifact.

-Full version of code can be found in [https://github.com/dharnitski/golang-codebuild](https://github.com/dharnitski/golang-codebuild).
+The Full version of the code can be found at [https://github.com/dharnitski/golang-codebuild](https://github.com/dharnitski/golang-codebuild).

 Happy coding!